slewisTCE/Airspace-to-STL/README.md

 1. Host the folder locally or via GitHub Pages.
 2. Open `index.html` in a browser (Chrome recommended).
 3. Select an airspace from the dropdown.
-4. Add volumes, adjust altitudes, combine shapes, and export SVG.
+4. Add volumes, adjust altitudes, combine shapes, and export STL.

 All computation runs in-browser.